marksverdhei/thoughts-materialized/thoughts/on-the-name.md

 Human language is materialization of thought.
 It is encoding concepts created by the inner workings of a human mind into a discrete space of sound sequences that again are encoded into writing: a discrete space of symbol sequences with the purpose of reconstructing the thought.
-This text is materialization of thought, as it is material, both existing as a pattern of light on your screen, but also existing as series of bytes inside a computer.
+This text is thought and this thought is material: existing as a pattern of light emitted by a screen, existing as series of bytes inside a computer, and existing as ink on paper.

-This is thoguhts, materialized.
+This is thoughts, materialized.

 ---

-*you can substitute this word with something else if you think using the term cognition is too presumptous **estimated by ChatGPT o1
+*you can substitute this word with something else if you think using the term cognition is too presumptous

+**estimated by ChatGPT o1